jjjchens235/kimball-dwh-notes/Chapter_03_Retail.md

 - Unit price is a good example of this

 #### Transaction Fact Tables
-- transactional business processes are the most common These fact tables have the following characteristics:
+Transactional business processes are the most common fact table type.
+These fact tables have the following characteristics:
 1. The grain of the transaction fact table is generally 1 row per transaction
 2. These fact tables are highly dimensional